tucnak/goplenum/README.md

 To transform it from CamelCase to snake_case or kebab-case, you can use the `transform` flag.

-For example, the command `enum -type=MyType -json -transform=snake` would generate the following string representation:
+For example, the command `plenum -type=MyType -json -transform=snake` would generate the following string representation:

 ```go